plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

     return po.metric.mse(x, y).mean()  # .mean() averages across the RGB channels
 ```

-For the optimized metric, we use the MSE of output logits in the last layer of the network.
+For the optimized metric, we use the MSE on the output of the last layer of the network.

 ```{code-cell} ipython3
 def optimized_metric(x, y):